aws/aws-sdk-go/README.md

 When using the SDK you'll generally need your AWS credentials to authenticate with AWS services.
 The SDK supports multiple methods of supporting these credentials.
-By default the SDK will source credentials automatically from its default credential chain.
+By default, the SDK will source credentials automatically from its default credential chain.
 See the session package for more information on this chain, and how to configure it.
 The common items in the credential chain are the following: